urban-wombat/gotables/README.md

 ## Can you show me some worked examples?

-For these examples to compile and run for you, you need to go get and import "github.com/urban-wombat/gotable" and prefix function and method calls with gotable.
+For these examples to compile and run for you, you need to go get and import "github.com/urban-wombat/gotables" and prefix function and method calls with gotables.

 	package main